guanli/Muscle_adipose_comparison_paper/PEER_generation/README.md

 This pipeline generates PEER output for the number of PEER factors specified in peer_gnr_config.json.

 Before running the pipeline
-- Create a folder called data and put the gene expression level file into this folder
+- Create a folder called data and put the gene expression level (TPM values) file into this folder
 - Create a folder called peer_runs and subfolders e.g. factor_1, factor_10.
 These folders are where the PEER output is going to be stored.
 - Create a folder called scripts and place the peer-run.R into this folder